 These civilisations have left their mark, seen in the striking Roman and Greek ruins at Leptis Magna, Cyrene and Sabratha.
 Despite this, Libya remains quintessentially Arabic, as evident in the Medina (old city) of the capital Tripoli, the nomadic lifestyle of desert-dwelling Bedouin and Berber tribes, and the language and culture of the people.

-Tripoli, in the northeast, is the country's main port, and is a bustling city dominated by the splendid Assaraya al-Hamra (Red Castle), a large palace complex, as well as the walls and gates of the Medina.
-Filled with orange groves, grapevines, palms and olive trees, the lush city is home to several interesting mosques, museums and historical sites, as well as modern amenities.
-Its ideal location on the Mediterranean makes it a popular attraction for locals and tourists alike.
-Benghazi is Libya's second largest city and is chiefly more modern in flavour, having been all but destroyed during World War II, though one can still enjoy the lively local souqs (markets), and it acts as a good base from which to explore the neighbouring Green Mountain area, as well as several Roman ruin sites along the coast.
+Tripoli is the country's main port, a bustling city dominated by the Medina's walls and gates, as well as the large palace complex of the splendid Red Castle, Assaraya al-Hamra.
+Filled with orange groves and grapevines, this lush city of palms and olive trees is home to several mosques, museums and historical sites, as well as modern amenities.
+Benghazi is Libya's second largest city and has a more modern atmosphere, having been all but destroyed during World War II.
+Benghazi acts as a good base from which to explore the neighbouring Green Mountain area, as well as several Roman ruins along the coast.

 Become our Libya Travel Expert

 We are looking for contributors for our Libya travel guide.
 If you are a local, a regular traveller to Libya or a travel professional with time to contribute and answer occasional forum questions, please contact us.